gofed/gofed/ABOUT.md

 Before name and version of a package are set, some macros are defined.
-As %license macro for license is supported from rpm >= 4.11, copying macro is defined to make this issue transparent to packager.
+As %license macro for license is supported from rpm >= 4.11, copying macro is defined to make this issue transparent to packager (as rpm's version for epel6 is less than 4.11).
 After that, a set of important macros follow: provider, provider_tld, project, repo, provider_prefix, import_path, commit and shortcommit.
 Macros provider and provider_tld are used to detect a server where the given